Looking to liven up one of the most popular rooms in your home? A simple kitchen repaint can go a long way, saving you thousands in renovation costs.

 Now that you have a little more inspiration on kitchen colours, Image Line Painting would love to handle the dirty work.

-With over a decade in the home renovation industry, we are true professionals who would love to handle your kitchen makeover for you.
+With over a decade in the home painting industry, we are true professionals who would love to handle your kitchen makeover for you.